dantesfai/Tig_Text_Cleaner/README.md

 ## Acknowledgements
 Thanks to the NLP community for open-source contributions and resources that helped guide the development of this tool.
-Special thanks to contributors and researchers working on Tigrinya language resources, whose work helped shape this project.